aleeeee1/aleeeee1/README.md

 ### Ayo
-Don't judge me I'm too ashamed of my work to put it public, but if you give a shit (and you do not) I work with various shit I've worked with
+Don't judge me I'm too ashamed of my work to put it public, but if you give a shit (and you do not) here's some shit which I have worked with

 - Flutter
 - Java (spring-boot, jpa, shit)
 - Kotlin